ad-si/adriansieber-com/_drafts/teams.md

 		in person can be difficult for reasons of cost and time-effectiveness.
-If the duration of the project is long enough the effort will most certainly have positive effects and make up for the initial investment by boosting the team’s spirit and performance.
-See ‘The kick-off meeting’.
+If the duration of the project is long enough the effort will most certainly have positive effects and make up for the initial investment by boosting the team's spirit and performance.
+See 'The kick-off meeting'.

 3. Cultural differences